-Clinical waste is waste produced from products which could pose a risk of infection.
+Clinical waste is waste produced from products which pose a risk of infection.

 - used swabs, bandages and dressings

 - used syringes, needles or other sharp items

 - human or animal tissue

 Clinical waste will not be collected with your household waste and should not be put in any of your bins.

 If you get treatment at home, your carer should take any clinical waste they produce with them.